 - Family therapy (held at least 2 times each month)

 - Speech therapy

-As your child’s time at Millcreek has come to an end, one of our case managers will meet with you and your child in order to help identify what the next best plan of action should be.
-These case managers can help schedule any necessary follow-up appointments with outpatient providers and can provide you and your child with specific resources that are available for support within your community.
-Additionally, for those patients who qualify, there is the option of entering into a waiver program where individuals can return home and still receive any additional assistance with daily living skills that may be needed.
-At Millcreek, we will do everything in our power to make your child’s transition back into his or her home life as seamless and as comfortable as possible.
+As your adolescent’s or teen’s time at Millcreek comes to an end, one of our treatment facility’s case managers will meet with you and your child in order to help identify what the next best plan of action should be.
+These case managers can help schedule any necessary follow-up appointments with outpatient providers and can provide you and your child with specific resources provided by our IED treatment center that are available for support within your Arkansas community.
+Additionally, for those patients who qualify, there is the option of entering into a waiver program where adolescents or teens can return home and still receive any additional assistance with daily living skills that may be needed.
+At our IED treatment facility at Millcreek in Arkansas, we will do everything in our power to make your child’s transition back into their home life as seamless and as comfortable as possible.